The Best Free Xbox Live Games [November 2020]

 Genre: Fighting.
 Requires Xbox Live Gold for online play.

 If you’ve always wanted to check out Destiny 2, we have good news.
 With the game’s relaunch in 2019, it’s never been so welcoming for newcomers.
 Although the game is now four expansions deep, Bungie has gone ahead and made the original base game free-to-play under a new title: Destiny 2: New Light.
 In addition to all of the content from vanilla Destiny 2, you’ll also find every activity from Curse of Osiris and Warmind included for free.
 That’s an exciting venture for any video game, and it means players can get a ton of game for absolutely free.
-Once you’re caught up, you can start jumping into Shadowkeep, the newest expansion, which sees you returning to the Moon for the first time since Destiny.
+Once you’re caught up, you can start jumping into Beyond Light, the newest expansion, which sees you returning to the Moon for the first time since Destiny.

 Genre: FPS.
 Requires Xbox Live Gold for most content.

 The only game on our list to be ported from mobile, Fallout Shelter is a simulation game based on the Fallout series.
 In the game, you become an Overseer of a Vault of your choosing in the Fallout universe, guiding and organizing the people living inside your Vault just as you would in any other sim-based game.
 Like with other titles, you must monitor the needs of your characters, giving them food and water and allowing them to work for you to generate power for the Vault.
 That may sound shallow, but the gameplay can get pretty deep.
 Each character features has a set of stats, which specializes your vault dwellers in various tasks.
 While your NPCs work away in your Vault, you can also spend your time making and building new varieties of rooms, which provides different use cases depending on what you need.
 It’s standard simulation game things, but the polish here is really unbeatable.

 Genre: Simulation.
 Does not require Xbox Live Gold.